Information about future conference sites is available here.

 - Where/how to submit: To submit your abstract, click on the red button

-NEW THIS YEAR: This year we will be issuing a call for late-breaking abstracts from undergraduate students on February 15, 2023, with a submission deadline of March 15.
-This call will be only for submissions where the lead, presenting author is a student (or students) currently registered in an undergraduate program at the time of submission.
+LATE BREAKING ABSTRACTS: Like last year, we will be issuing a call for late-breaking abstracts from undergraduate students on February 14, 2024, with a submission deadline of March 15th.
+This call will be only for submissions where the lead, presenting author is an undergraduate student (or students) currently registered in an undergraduate program at the time of submission.
 Late-breaking abstracts will only be accepted for poster presentations.
 Accepted late-breaking abstracts will NOT have a published abstract associated with them.
+If undergraduate authors wish to have a published abstract they should submit through the regular timeline.
 Smaller scale studies, research in progress, and research proposals by undergraduate students will be eligible for acceptance as a late-breaking abstract.
 Undergraduate students who wish to submit a late-breaking abstract and attend the conference do have to be a NASPSPA member.

 PLEASE NOTE: Every year we have several undergraduate students who submit research as part of the regular abstract submission process, and who come to the full conference and present their work either in verbal or poster format.
 We continue to welcome our undergraduate student members participating in the full conference in this way.
 This late-breaking abstract opportunity is NOT intended to replace that form of undergraduate student participation, but rather to add a new opportunity for undergraduate students for whom having a completed study ready in time for the regular abstract deadline in January is too soon, and/or attending the full conference is too much, but who would like to check NASPSPA out.
 We recognize that this opportunity will likely be most attractive to undergraduate students who live near the conference location, as the travel and accommodation costs may make single day attendance less attractive to undergraduates traveling a long way.
-But we are piloting this initiative this year, and if it becomes part of the program in future years, it will have the potential to benefit students in various geographic areas.
 More information will be forthcoming in February.